Emmet Blakeney Gleason Professor of Visual and Environmental Studies, Faculty of Arts and Sciences, and GSD Faculty Affiliate

-Giuliana Bruno is the Emmet Blakeney Gleason Professor of Visual and Environmental Studies at Harvard University.
-Professor Bruno is internationally known for her research on the intersections of the visual arts, architecture, film and media.
+Professor Bruno is internationally known for her research on the intersections of the visual arts, architecture, film, and media.

 Her latest book, Atmospheres of Projection: Environmentality in Art and Screen Media (University of Chicago Press, 2022), considers the interrelations of projection, atmosphere, and environment, binding art to the ecology of ambiance.
-Surface: Matters of Aesthetics, Materiality, and Media, published by the University of Chicago Press, 2014) has been widely reviewed and praised for revisiting the concept of materiality in contemporary art.
-Her seminal work Atlas of Emotion: Journeys in Art, Architecture, and Film (Verso, 2002) won the 2004 Kraszna-Krausz Book Award in Culture and History – a prize awarded to “the world’s best book on the moving image” – and has provided new directions for visual studies.
+Surface: Matters of Aesthetics, Materiality, and Media (University of Chicago Press, 2014) has been widely reviewed and praised for revisiting the concept of materiality in contemporary art.
+Her seminal work Atlas of Emotion: Journeys in Art, Architecture, and Film (Verso, 2002) won the 2003 Kraszna-Krausz Book Award in Culture and History – a prize awarded to “the world’s best book on the moving image” – and has provided new directions for visual studies.
 Atlas was also honored as Outstanding Academic Title by the American Library Association, and named a Book of the Year in 2003 by the Guardian.
-Her book Public Intimacy: Architecture and the Visual Arts, published by MIT Press in 2007, has been translated in Europe and Asia.
-For Streetwalking on a Ruined Map (Princeton University Press, 1993), a journey through modernity and cultural memory, she won the Society for Cinema and Media studies annual award for best book in ﬁlm studies.
+Her book Public Intimacy: Architecture and the Visual Arts (MIT Press, 2007) has been translated in Europe and Asia.
+For Streetwalking on a Ruined Map (Princeton University Press, 1993), a journey through modernity and cultural memory, she won the Society for Cinema and Media Studies annual award for best book in ﬁlm studies.
 Off Screen (Routledge, 1988) was devoted to women and film, and Immagini allo schermo (Rosenberg & Sellier, 1991) was named one of the 50 Best Books of the First 100 Years of Film History.

 In 2017, Italy’s Capodimonte Museum gave Professor Bruno “carte blanche” to curate an exhibition from its vast collection.
 “Carta Bianca: Imaginaire,” on view for a year, is accompanied by an exhibition catalogue.
-She lectures at universities and museums internationally, including, recently, the Shanghai Academy of Social Sciences, the Jewish Museum in Berlin, the Dia Center for the Arts, the Museum of Modern Art, the Tate Modern and the Louvre Museum.
+She lectures at universities and museums internationally, including, recently, the Shanghai Academy of Social Sciences, the Jewish Museum in Berlin, the Dia Center for the Arts, the Museum of Modern Art, the Whitney Museum, the Tate Modern and the Louvre Museum.

-She is featured in Visual Culture Studies: Interviews with Key Thinkers as one of the most influential intellectual working today in visual studies (Sage, 2008).
+Professor Bruno is featured in Visual Culture Studies: Interviews with Key Thinkers (Sage, 2008) as one of the most inﬂuential intellectuals working today in visual studies.